 - You are responsible to bring your Chromebook to school every day.
-If you do not have it, you must complete all work as if it were present.
-Loaner Chromebooks will not be provided for this reason. - · To prevent classroom distractions, sound must be muted during school hours unless instructed otherwise. - The software, apps, and profiles originally installed by WCPS must remain on the Chromebook. - Bring your Chromebook to school fully charged every day.
-It is your responsibility to have sufficient battery life for your expected use while at school. - The Lexmark Mobile Print app gives you the opportunity to print .pdf, .jpeg, and .tif files.
+If you do not have it, you must complete all work as if it were present. - To prevent classroom distractions, sound must be muted during school hours unless instructed otherwise. - The software, apps, and profiles originally installed by WCPS must remain on the Chromebook. - Bring your Chromebook to school fully charged every day.
+It is your responsibility to have sufficient battery life for your expected use while at school. - The Print Mobile app gives you the opportunity to print .pdf, .jpeg, and .tif files.
 In the rare case you need to print another file type from your Chromebook, email the document to yourself or save it to your GoogleDocs account and print from a computer. - Updates to Apps and the Chromebook software are released routinely.
 It is your responsibility to keep your device updated and synced. - Plagiarism is a violation of the Woodford County High School Code of Conduct.
 Give credit to all sources used, whether quoted or in your own words.
 This includes all forms of media on the Internet, such as pictures, videos, music, and text. - While at school, your Chromebook is intended for instructional use only.